BhanuGuragain0/BhanuGuragain0/README.md

 ## ⚡ Fun Facts

-- 🚀 I automate everything, **hack for fun**, and build AI-driven cyber tools.
+- 🚀 I automate everything, **hack for fun** and build AI-driven cyber tools.
 - 🕵️ If it exists, **I can hack it**.
 If it's broken, **I can fix it**.
 - 💡 Dreaming of a **fully autonomous AI hacker**.